 Lehigh recognizes the role that eliminating, reducing, reusing, and recycling serves in decreasing the consumption of virgin resources and enhancing the sustainability of campus operations and maintenance.
 In 2017, Lehigh diverted 51 percent of its waste from the waste stream through recycling, composting, and donating.
 The more Lehigh faculty, staff, and students reduce, reuse, and recycle, the more Lehigh contributes to a sustainable environment.

 Lehigh is committed to supporting a healthy food system that not only supports environmental stewardship, but also respects human rights and facilitates campus involvement.
 For several years, Lehigh has been participating in the Real Food Challenge (RFC), a national campaign to encourage campuses to increase the ratio of food purchased from "conventional" to "real" food.

 In Fall 2017, Lehigh implemented a university-wide Sustainable Purchasing Policy.
 This policy ensures that University personnel consider social and environmental responsibility as factors in their purchasing decisions.

-From buses and bike-sharing to ridesharing and rental cars, Lehigh offers services that students, faculty, and staff can use and a system that they can rely on to get to events, classes, etc. Transportation & Parking Services are actively working on implementing changes that build a campus community for the 21st century.
+From buses to ridesharing and rental cars, Lehigh offers services that students, faculty, and staff can use and a system that they can rely on to get to events, classes, etc. Transportation & Parking Services are actively working on implementing changes that build a campus community for the 21st century.